NinianBond/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Answer:  Closure is in evidence within this code specifically where personalDice() is defined with a return statement that calls an anonymous function which alters the value of newRoll by using Math.random each time the function is called.
+You know that closure is in evidence here simply by having a value set inside of a function which the parent function is calling in it's return statement.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Answer:  The const value of personalDice("Dan") being set to dansRoll passes the argument "Dan" into the parameter for name; this will not change.
+However within the anonymous function used in the return of personalDice("Dan") we will get a new random number between 1 and 6 which is logged using string interpolation of the value newRoll.
 c.
 What is the lexical scope of `newRoll`?
+Answer:  newRoll is only available within the anonymous function used in the return value for personalDice(name) because const is block scoped.

 ### Task 3 - Stretch Goals